-Given its proximity to the economically strong centre of Cambridge, the proposed Waterbeach New Town provides opportunity for many new trips to be made in the area by non-car modes.
-However, with already congested A10 being the only means of accessing the development by highway, it is nonetheless predicted that 10,000 new homes plus ancillary development in this location will generate substantial flow and performance impacts on this key route.
-The study therefore shows that the non-car mode improvement options considered for the study area are essential for the sustainable delivery of this development and that they should be implemented from the outset of development construction and completed before more than 1,500 homes are built.
-It is proposed that these measures should be funded by the new developments which necessitate and benefit from them.
+to the economically strong centre of Cambridge, the proposed Waterbeach es opportunity for many new trips to be made in the area by non-car modes. eady congested A10 being the only means of accessing the development by etheless predicted that 10,000 new homes plus ancillary development in this rate substantial flow and performance impacts on this key route.
+The study hat the non-car mode improvement options considered for the study area are sustainable delivery of this development and that they should be the outset of development construction and completed before more than built.
+It is proposed that these measures should be funded by the new ich necessitate and benefit from them. developments